Note: This resource page is updated frequently. Please check back often for the latest information on our fight to protect our farmland.

 The "Paper Trail"—where to see the actual maps, plans, and public comments.

-The official portal for state energy dockets.
+The Michigan Public Service Commission (MPSC) is the state-level agency that regulates investor-owned electric and natural gas utilities.
+The above link is the official portal for state energy dockets.
 Search for by case number.
 We will provide the number once the developer has officially filed.

 A user-friendly, searchable database of Michigan Public Service Commission filings that is often easier for residents to navigate than the state’s portal.